mabelbpa/Bioplatforms-Australia-Sepsis-Data-Integration/Multi-omics/Source/README.md

 The aim is to search the query protein sequences from bacterial strains of interest to find similar sequences in the Uniprot-SwissProt database using BlastP.
 Since the KEGG database contains information on the KEGG pathways annotations of Uniprot-SwissProt protein, we could transfer the KEGG pathways annotation to the query protein sequence based on homology.

+### 1.0 Sofware Packages

+RStudio and the latest version of R is required to run the R notebooks.
+Currently, the latest development version of tidyr R library is needed for the pivot_long and pivot_wide functions, which will be integrated into the full release in the near future.
+To install the development version of tidyr, please run the command: *devtools::install_github("tidyverse/tidyr")*.

 ### 1.1 Downloading genomics sequences and data

 We have to download the protein sequences in FASTA format.